-(A) Adult-Use Cannabis Facilities.
+(A) Adult-use cannabis facilities.

-Preface: It is the purpose and intent of this Section to provide zoning regulations of facilities that dispense, grow, process, infuse, cultivate and transport adult-use cannabis within unincorporated Lake County as allowed by the Cannabis Regulation and Tax Act, 410 ILCS 705 (Act).
-Certain provisions of the Act are referenced in the Ordinance as "Commentary".
-This Section is not intended to occupy any regulatory field over which the State of Illinois was granted jurisdiction under the Act and all facilities shall comply with the regulations provided in the Act.
-The Act may be amended from time-to-time, and regulations promulgated thereunder, and it is the intent of this ordinance to be read in conjunction with any amendments to the Act and regulations promulgated.
-Pursuant to Section 55-256 of the Act, any conflict between the Act and this Ordinance shall be resolved in favor of the Act.
-Approved business establishments shall not commence operations until an Adult Use License has been procured from the appropriate state authority per the Act.
+Preface.
+It is the purpose and intent of this section to provide zoning regulations of facilities that dispense, grow, process, infuse, cultivate and transport adult-use cannabis within unincorporated Lake County as allowed by the Cannabis Regulation and Tax Act, 410 ILCS 705 (Act).
+Certain provisions of the Act are referenced in the section as "Commentary".
+This section is not intended to occupy any regulatory field over which the State of Illinois was granted jurisdiction under the Act and all facilities shall comply with the regulations provided in the Act.
+The Act may be amended from time-to-time, and regulations promulgated thereunder, and it is the intent of this section to be read in conjunction with any amendments to the Act and regulations promulgated.
+Pursuant to § 55-256 of the Act, any conflict between the Act and this section shall be resolved in favor of the Act.
+Approved business establishments shall not commence operations until an adult use license has been procured from the appropriate state authority per the Act.

-- (1) Adult-use cannabis dispensary. - (a) The use shall be subject to Site Capacity/Site Plan Review procedures of Section 151.070. - (b) Adult-Use cannabis dispensaries proposed within certain zoning districts shall comply with the general development standards as specified within this code.
+- (1) Adult-use cannabis dispensary. - (a) The use shall be subject to site capacity/site plan review procedures of § 151.070. - (b) Adult-use cannabis dispensaries proposed within certain zoning districts shall comply with the general development standards as specified within this code.
 These standards shall include separation from protected uses, setbacks, buffering, parking, signage, outdoor lighting, site layout, access, hours of operation, exterior displays, advertising, and security.
-Approval of site capacity/site plan review may be obtained concurrently at the time of any required Conditional Use Permit. - (c) Applicant shall install building enhancements, such as security cameras, lighting, or other improvements, as set forth in the conditional use permit, to ensure the safety of employees and customers of the dispensary.
+Approval of site capacity/site plan review may be obtained concurrently at the time of any required conditional use permit. - (c) Applicant shall install building enhancements, such as security cameras, lighting, or other improvements, as set forth in the conditional use permit, to ensure the safety of employees and customers of the dispensary.
 These improvements shall be determined based on the specific characteristics of the dispensary floor plan and the building site.

-COMMENTARY: All dispensaries shall comply with the Cannabis Regulation and Tax Act (410 ILCS 705) and all rules and regulations adopted in accordance thereto.
+All dispensaries shall comply with the Cannabis Regulation and Tax Act (410 ILCS 705) and all rules and regulations adopted in accordance thereto.